How to Build DIY Industrial Galvanized Pipe Shelves

 Has anyone seen these Restoration Hardware knock-off shelves on Pinterest?
 I remember seeing industrial pipe shelving a few years ago and instantly thought they looked like a great way to add storage to a small space, along with some character.

 I wanted to recreate this look for a farmhouse-style baby nursery I’m working on for my nephew.
 I knew new shelves were a must for this space to add a bit more storage and a place to display cute home decor.
 Plus, that industrial style will complement the other aspects of this cool nursery.

-We knew we could DIY these industrial pipe shelves without spending a ton of time or money and that’s exactly what we did!
-We learned a few tips along the way too and are spilling to the beans so your project goes as smoothly as possible!
+We knew we could DIY these industrial pipe shelves without spending a ton of time or money and that’s exactly what we did.
+This is definitely an easy weekend project that anyone can do.
+But, we definitely learned a few tips and tricks along the way, so with our instruction your project can go even more smoothly than ours.

 Supplies for 2 DIY Pipe Shelves